HecurH/Kinito/README.md

 ![Kinito from the Software](/readmeimgs/kinitohello.png)

-> "We are going to have so much fun together!
+> "We are going to have so much fun together! - Kinito